PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 To have B inside A's ARP Cache we first ping B again.
 ![ping B from A](images/image-17.png)

-Lets Construct a gratuitous ARP message thath will map B's IP to M's MAC:
+Let's construct a gratuitous ARP message that maps B's IP to M's MAC:

+---

 A gratuitous ARP has the following key characteristics:

 - The source and destination IP addresses are the same, and they are the IP address of the host issuing the gratuitous ARP.

--  Thedestination MAC addresses in both ARP header and Ethernet header are the broadcast MAC address (ff:ff:ff:ff:ff:ff).
+-  The destination MAC addresses in both ARP header and Ethernet header are the broadcast MAC address (ff:ff:ff:ff:ff:ff).

+---

 ```py
 #!/usr/bin/env python3